Skip to main content

 • Details about your right to apply to Consumer Affairs Victoria to have the proposed increase assessed, if you think it is too high

-Note: Even if you want to challenge an increase at VCAT for not following the rules, you should pay the increase, or 110% of your current rent (whichever is less), if the date on the notice has arrived.
-If VCAT later finds that the rent increase is legally valid, you will have gone into rent arrears (fallen behind in your rent), which can lead to a ‘notice to vacate’ and possible eviction.
+Note: Even if you are challenging the rent or hiring charge increase notice because it was issued in a way that is against the rules, you must still pay the extra amount, or 110% of what you currently pay (whichever is less), once the start date of the proposed increase arrives.
+If you don’t do this, and VCAT later finds that the rent or hiring charge increase is legally valid, you may have gone into rent arrears (fallen behind in your rent or hiring charges), which can lead to a notice to vacate and possible eviction.
 See our pages on overdue rent and notices to vacate and eviction.

-Take action if the proposed rent increase is too high
+Take action if you think the rent or hiring charge increase is too high

-If you think the increase is too high, you should first apply to Consumer Affairs Victoria to assess it.
+If you think the rent or hiring charge increase is too high, you should first apply to Consumer Affairs Victoria to assess it.
 This service is free.

 You must apply in writing within 30 days of receiving the notice of an increase.